nopnop2002/nuttx_api_examples/README.md

 # How to use

-Your nuttx directory is $HOME/nuttxspaces.
+nuttx directory is $HOME/nuttxspaces.
-Copy all file to your $HOME/nuttxspaces/apps/nuttx_api_example directory and add all examples.
+Copy all file to your $HOME/nuttxspaces/apps/examples directory and add all examples to Kconfig.

 ```